Analysis | A decade of wringing money and power out of conservative victimhood nears its apex

 Alexander’s group isn’t linked to the Trump campaign.
-Instead, as CNN reported last week, his “Stop the Steal” website solicits contributions which aren’t bound by nonprofit rules or constraints and which, at least in its initial iteration, went straight to him.
+Instead, as CNN reported last week, his “Stop the Steal” website solicits contributions that aren’t bound by nonprofit rules or constraints and which, at least in its initial iteration, went straight to him.
 In a brief encounter at a rally focused on the election results, CNN’s Drew Griffin asked Alexander how much he was getting from the effort.

 “Zero,” Alexander insisted.
 He then accused Griffin of being a racist for his past reporting.